GeoscienceAustralia/sar-pipeline/docs/pipelines/isce3_rtc.md

 pixi run test-isce3-rtc
 ```

-3. Ensure all tests pass and inspect the comparison outputs from the `pixi run test-isce3-rtc-full-docker-run` test.
-These should be saved into a folder named `compare` at the root of the project.
+3. Ensure all tests pass and inspect the comparison outputs from the `test-isce3-rtc-full-docker-workflow-run` test.
+These should be saved into a folder named `compare` in the test folder for isce3 (tests/sar_pipeline/isce3_rtc/data/TMP/compare).
 The files describe the changes to the product and metadata.

 4. Raise a PR and merge the branch into main after review.